If you want to know whether you need to eat breakfast at all, read part one here.

 I hope by now you know that eggs are not bad for you, that dietary cholesterol is only a part of the puzzle.
 Eggs are one of the healthiest breakfast options around.
 Boiled and poached are better than scrambled or fried, but any form is an improvement on cereal.

 Boiled eggs last around five days in the fridge, so you can do a batch one evening to last you the working week.

 While most yoghurts are full in sugar, Greek Yoghurt tends to be high in protein and a better option for breakfast.
 Be careful with Greek “Style” Yoghurt, as marketers are using this to make it seem healthy, when in fact anything can be named “Greek Style” without being high in protein.

 Total Greek Yoghurt by the company Fage is my go-to option.
 Put 200g in a bowl and add on a fruit of your choice.
 Sprinkle on cinnamon and coconut flakes for an added health boost.

 A great high fat option.
 As with eggs, it’s full of good fats that you shouldn’t be afraid to eat.
-Avocados are also PACKED with fibre, which is lacking in some diets.
-The recipe below involves mashing half an avocado in a bowl with lemon juice, sea salt, pepper, chopped egg and greek yoghurt.
-Spread it on toast or eat it as a salad.
+Avocados are also packed with fibre, which is lacking in some diets.
+The recipe below is one of four examples from Feel Good Foodie for combining avocado with egg on toast.

 Oatmeal is a great choice if you’re going to be active later in the morning.
 It is also a great high fibre option that will keep you feeling full.